davahome/ghcr-cleanup/README.md

           minimum_days: 7
           keep_versions: 5
           package_name: example
-          # Owner name can be an organization as well (but has to be prefixed with "orgs/" then)
+          # Owner can be an organization as well (but has to be prefixed with "orgs/" then)
-          owner_name: orgs/DavaHome
+          owner: orgs/DavaHome
+          # Use this if you want to limit your untagged images no matter how old they are
+          #delete_untagged: 1
+          #keep_untagged_versions: 14
 ```

 ## Token permission requirements